29 For whom He foreknew, He also predestined to be conformed to the image of His Son, that He might be the firstborn among many brethren.

 Salvation was part of God’s eternal plan (decree); He predestined those He foreknew.
 Predestination is limited to those foreknown.
 A decree is God’s eternal plan.
 It expresses His eternal, wise, and sovereign purpose, comprehending at once all things that ever were or will be in their causes, courses, successions, and relations.
 This plan determines His decree to come to certain futurition.

-Some interpret “foreknew” as God foreseeing in advance those who would believe.
-They want to argue that God does not arbitrarily save some and not others.
+Some interpret “foreknew” as God foresaw those who would believe in advance.
 However, “foreknowledge” and “predestination” are almost synonyms.
-The latter term stresses the preordained plan (Acts 4:27-28; 1 Co 2:7; Eph 1:5,11).
+The latter term stresses God’s preordained plan (Acts 4:27-28; 1 Co 2:7; Eph 1:5,11).

 The Bible never says that the unbeliever is predestined.
 The unbeliever always chooses his own destiny.
 Predestination has to do with what God will do to the believer—conform him into the image of Christ.